GUC-Notes/math3_notes/README.md

 ```bash
 > pdflatex main.tex
 ```
-the graphs are made by manin a python lib
+the graphs are made by manim a python lib
 ```bash
 > manim Class.py -s
 ```